What is a publisher friendly version?

 - Publisher's version: publisher-generated PDF.

-- Post-print: final manuscript after peer-review, with revisions having been made.
+- Accepted manuscript, also known as a post-print: final manuscript after peer-review, with revisions having been made.

 - Pre-print: final version of the paper before peer-review